A Three-Operator Splitting Scheme Derived from Three-Block ADMM: Application to composite convex minimization problems

+Notice that the proposed three-operator splitting scheme \eqref{FPI_algorithm_convex_case} can be regarded as a modification to the dual form of three-block ADMM \eqref{dual-ADMM}.
+Thus similar to derivations in Section \ref{sec:admm-derivation}, we can first derive the dual form of the classical four-block ADMM for the problem above, then perform similar modifications to obtain a formal extension of the proposed scheme \eqref{FPI_algorithm_convex_case} for minimizing the dual problem $\sum_{i=1}^4 d_i(x)$ where each $d_i$ is a proper closed convex function.\\ The extended $4$-operator splitting algorithm is given as follows:

-\begin{remark} In general, a splitting scheme for $m$-operator can be similarly derived from $m$-block ADMM for minimizing $\sum_{i=1}^m d_i(x)$ where each $d_i$ is a proper closed convex function, and at least $m-2$ of them have Lipschitz continuous gradients. \end{remark}
+\begin{rem} In general, a splitting scheme for $m$-operator can be similarly derived from modifying the dual form of $m$-block ADMM for minimizing $\sum_{i=1}^m d_i(x)$ where each $d_i$ is a proper closed convex function, and at least $m-2$ of them have Lipschitz continuous gradients. \end{rem}